 Happy Birthday, LICM!

-This November marks LICM's 30th year of nurturing wonder, imagination and exploration within all children who come through our doors.
+We are celebrating LICM's 30th year of nurturing wonder, imagination and exploration within all children who come through our doors.

 The dedication to this mission by so many individuals helps sustain us!
 As a not-for-profit, donated funds make up almost half of our annual budget.
 You've seen how far we've come since opening in 1993, and we need your help to show how far we can go.